 Middle School and Secondary students will have an on-site and off-site schedule.

-This means that they will attend classes online for the first four periods of the day, following the regular schedule, then on-campus classes after lunch for the final four periods of the day, dismissing at 15:30.
+This means that they will attend classes online for the first four periods of the day, following the regular schedule, then on-campus classes after lunch for the final four periods of the day, dismissing at 15:30 (or an optional dismissal at 2:00, explained below).
 As our older students are more independent, they can more easily navigate such a schedule and connect with the on-site classes from home while also meeting with their teachers face-to-face every other day.

 Online and face-to-face classes will rotate daily.
 For example, Friday, August 28 students will attend periods 1-4 in the morning from home online, then periods 5-8 after lunch on campus.
 On Monday, August 31 students will attend periods 5-8 in the morning online, followed by periods 1-4 after lunch on campus.
+There is an option for middle and secondary students to leave campus at 2:00 and complete classes 4 and 8 (Language and PE) from home.
+All language courses will be through QVS (QSI Virtual School), or through specific national programs (Swedish, Dutch, Norwegian, for example) that many of our students take.
+The first PE unit will be a portfolio unit spanning these first four weeks of school (Model #2) that the students are also able to complete independently.
+However, we will have supervision for these courses on campus if the students wish to stay until 3:30.
 See the sample chart below for another example: